bicbioeng/nosi-phylogenetic-tree/README.md

 ## Before Starting

 This tutorial is built on the AWS SageMaker platform.
 The recommended architecture is JupyterLab with an instance type of ml.m5.2xlarge and at least 20GB of storage.
-Refer to the wiki pages for detailed AWS-specific setup instructions.
+Refer to the [AWS SageMaker Notebooks Setup Instruction](docs/AWSGuidelineforSageMakerNotebooks.md) for detailed AWS-specific setup instructions.
-To use our module, clone this repo using `git clone https://github.com/bicbioeng/nosi-phylogeny-draft.git` and then navigate to the directory for this project.
+To use our module, clone this repo using `git clone https://github.com/bicbioeng/nosi-phylogeny-tree.git` and then navigate to the directory for this project.

 ---